 Most Brazilian states have already implemented the Anti-Corruption Law through local laws or decrees that benefit the effective application of the Law at the state level - and the issue is under discussion in other states that have not yet done so.

-In January 2020, Federal Law No. 13,964/2019 (the Anti-crime Package) began its enforcement, bringing innovative measures in whistle-blowing practices within the public administration.
-It is now mandatory for public bodies to create whistle-blowing channels for receiving complaints, including direct administration agencies – augmenting the public bodies with a a mechanism that is already recommended for private companies and already mandatory for indirect administration (public companies and mixed-capital companies under the State-Owned Law).
+In January 2020, Federal Law No. 13,964/2019 (the Anti-crime Package) came into effect, bringing innovative measures in whistle-blowing practices within the public administration.
+It is now mandatory for public bodies to create whistle-blowing channels for receiving complaints, including direct administration agencies – augmenting public bodies with a mechanism that is already recommended for private companies and already mandatory for indirect administration (public companies and mixed-capital companies under the State-Owned Companies Law).

-The Law brings provisions on retaliation against the whistle-blower, prohibiting things such as arbitrary dismissal, unjustified alteration of functions, imposition of sanctions and other types of reprisal.
-The Law addresses retaliation against whistle-blowers as a serious disciplinary offense.
-The agents that engage in this conduct may be subject to dismissal of the public service, and, in addition, the whistle-blower may be doubly compensated for any material and moral damage.
+The Law brings provisions on retaliation against whistle-blowers, prohibiting activities such as arbitrary dismissal, unjustified alteration of functions, imposition of sanctions and other types of reprisal.
+The Law addresses retaliation against whistle-blowers as a serious disciplinary offence.
+Those engaging in this conduct may be subject to dismissal from public service and, in addition, the whistle-blower may be doubly compensated for any material and moral damage.

-In addition, the Anti-crime Package provides in its Article 4-C Section 3, the possibility of retribution to whistle-blowers in up to 5 per cent of the amount recovered by the state if the information provided results in the recovery of losses by crimes against the public administration.
+In addition, the Anti-crime Package provides, in Article 4-C Section 3, the possibility of compensation to whistle-blowers of up to 5 per cent of the amount recovered by the state if the information provided results in the recovery of losses from crimes against the public administration.